silicon-heaven/shv-doc/src/rpcmethods/login.md

 ```

 Some login types require the client to send additional requests before `:login`.
 The client can send any number of these requests.
-If the client chooses the send
+If the client chooses to send
 these requests, it can ultimately choose a different login type than the one
 associated with these requests.
 After a successful login, calling these methods
 is disallowed.